Jo-Wilfried Tsonga: Surfaces

 Tsonga has achieved his best results on hard courts, most notably on the former Plexicushion Prestige surface at the Australian Open, where he made the final in 2008, the semifinals in 2010, and the quarterfinals in 2009, 2013, and 2017.
 In his career on the ATP circuit, the majority of his final appearances have come on hard courts.
 On grass, he reached the semifinals at Wimbledon in 2011 and 2012 and the quarterfinals in 2010 and 2016; he also reached the final of the Queen's Club Championships in 2011.
-In general, Tsonga has struggled on clay, although his clay-court skills are improving, as evidenced by his 2012 season, where he reached the quarterfinals at the French Open, Monte-Carlo, and Rome.
+In general, Tsonga has struggled on clay, although his clay-court skills improved as his career progressed, as evidenced by his 2012 season, where he reached the quarterfinals at the French Open, Monte-Carlo, and Rome.
 In 2013, he reached the two first clay court semifinals of his career, first at the 2013 Monte-Carlo Rolex Masters, where he lost to Rafael Nadal, and at the 2013 French Open, where he lost to David Ferrer after beating No. 3 Roger Federer in the quarterfinals.
 He won his first clay-court tournament at the 2017 Lyon Open.